 The quantum dots technology is poised to witness growing adoption, especially in the consumer segment (display and lighting).
-The anticipated growth can be majorly attributed to escalating demand for energy efficient lighting solutions and display panels.
-In addition, miniaturization property of quantum dots has enabled them to find applications in different domains including healthcare, consumer, industrial, defense and surveillance, and energy among others.
-These factors are expected to contribute towards a compounded annual growth rate (CAGR) of 51.3% during the forecast period 2015 – 2022.
-However, OEMs across the globe have made investments in the competing technologies such as LEDs and OLEDs, and are somewhat reluctant to further invest in another technology before earning profits.
-The quantum dots market is expected to cross US$ 8.0 Bn by 2022, expanding at a CAGR of 51.3% during the forecast period 2015 to 2022.
+The anticipated growth can be attributed to escalating demand for energy-efficient lighting solutions and display panels.
+In addition, the miniaturization property of quantum dots has enabled them to find applications in different domains, including healthcare, consumer, industrial, defense and surveillance, and energy, among others.
+These factors are expected to contribute toward a compounded annual growth rate (CAGR) of 51.3% during the forecast period 2015 – 2022.
+However, OEMs across the globe have made investments in competing technologies such as LEDs and OLEDs and are somewhat reluctant to invest further in another technology before earning profits.
+The quantum dots market is expected to cross US$ 8.0 Bn by 2022, expanding at a CAGR of 51.3% during the forecast period from 2015 to 2022.

 Purpose of the Report

-The report titled “Global Quantum Dots (QD) Market- Growth, Share, Opportunities, and Competitive Analysis, 2015 – 2022” offers strategic insights into the global quantum dots market along with the market size and estimates for the duration 2013 to 2022.
-The said research study covers in-depth analysis of multiple market segments based on product type, applications, and cross-sectional study across different geographies.
-The research study helps in better analyzing the quantum dots market by highlighting competitive insights across different participants involved in the value chain.
-In order to help strategic decision makers, the report also includes competitive profiling of the leading quantum dots manufacturers, their SCOT (Strength, Challenges, Opportunities, and Weaknesses) analysis, market positioning, and key developments.
+The report titled “Global Quantum Dots (QD) Market- Growth, Share, Opportunities, and Competitive Analysis, 2015 – 2022” offers strategic insights into the global quantum dots market along with the market size and estimates for the duration of 2013 to 2022.
+The said research study covers an in-depth analysis of multiple market segments based on product type, applications, and cross-sectional study across different geographies.
+The research study helps better analyze the quantum dots market by highlighting competitive insights across different participants involved in the value chain.
+To help strategic decision makers, the report also includes competitive profiling of the leading quantum dots manufacturers, their SCOT (Strength, Challenges, Opportunities, and Weaknesses) analysis, market positioning, and key developments.

 Other in-depth analysis provided in the report includes: